joemoose/dungeoneers.d20/docs/character.md

 Everyone starts with a heavy hooded cloak of their choice of color, adventuring gear, travel rations, a dagger, and 3d6 coins.

-Choose **two** more items from the following list.
+Choose **three** more items from the following list.
 You may choose an item more than once.

 - spear
 - shortbow and a quiver of arrows